Luxembourg campaigns: Fall of Geertruidenberg

-The first campaign failed to occupy any territories for the Dutch Republic in the south, but did magnage to lure Mansfeld to Luxembourg.
+The first campaign failed to occupy any territories for the Dutch Republic in the south, but did manage to lure Mansfeld to Luxembourg.
 The Spanish constructed several cantonments in Liège in the middle of February.
 This allowed Maurice to encircle Geertruidenberg and he had enough time to construct sconces and prevent Mansfeld's army from relieving the city.
 Geertruidenberg surrendered to Maurice on 24 June 1593.
 After some unsuccessful manoeuvring between States' and Spanish forces around Fort Crèvecoeur and 's-Hertogenbosch in July and August, the Dutch States attempted to supply the Duke of Bouillon with the means to hire mercenaries for a new campaign against Luxembourg, but the money transport was attacked by Spanish cavalry on 17 August south of Lommel, and was forced to retreat.

 Meanwhile, Henry of Navarre converted to Catholicism in July 1593 in order to be recognised as the king of France by the Catholic League, allegedly saying: 'Paris is well worth a Mass'.
 Although he succeeded in this, his Protestant allies in the Dutch Republic fiercely condemned this decision; moreover, they doubted whether Henry was still a reliable military ally.
 Henry of Navarre declared that he would not abandon the Republic, and continued sending money and troops to combat Spain.

 Surprise of Eupen

 In autumn, Philip of Nassau tried to conquer the fortified city of Limbourg on the river Vesdre.
 This time he left Nijmegen on 30 October 1593 with 7 cornets (210–420 riders) and 400 footsoldiers, arriving at the walls of Limbourg in the night of 3 November, delayed by heavy rainfall.
-Because part of the Dutch troops got lost due to rain and darkness, he cancelled the assault, and instead took Eupen by surprise on the next day.
-The Spanish garrison there fled sought refuge in a church, but Philip ordered his troops to set it on fire.
+Because part of the Dutch troops got lost due to rain and darkness, he cancelled the assault, and instead took Eupen by surprise the next day.
+The Spanish garrison there fled and sought refuge in a church, but Philip ordered his troops to set it on fire.
 After about 80 Spanish soldiers perished in the flames, the remainder surrendered.
 The night of 6 November saw Philip return to Nijmegen with the prisoners of war.

 Henry of Navarre was finally recognised as Henry IV of France when he was crowned in Chartres in February 1594, and held his entry into Paris in March 1594.
 Maurice conquered Groningen in July 1594, while unpaid Spanish soldiers in Northern France mutinied in August, followed by Italian troops in Brabant; the latter plundered the city of Tienen until their overdue wages were finally fulfilled.